-Most likely all Barcelona museums open between 9.00 or 10.00 hours and close 18:30-20.00 hours, depending on the season.
-Normally almost all the museums in Barcelona close on Mondays although be sure to check out before you go visit because other like MACBA close on Tuesdays for instance.
+Most Barcelona museums open between 9.00 or 10.00 hours and close 18:30-20.00 hours, depending on the season.
+Almost all the museums in Barcelona close on Mondays although be sure to check out before you go visit.
 All museums close on December 25th, January 1st and January 6th.

-People under the age of 18 can usually enter for free to the Barcelona museums (check for each museum individually), and people between 18 and 25 years old pay a reduced entrance.
+Usually, people under the age of 18 can enter for free to the Barcelona museums (check for each museum individually), and people between 18 and 25 years old pay a reduced entrance.

-Remember that the Barcelona Museum Pass (30€) gives you free acces to six museums in Barcelona:
+Remember that the Art Ticket (30€) gives you free acces to six important museums in Barcelona.

 - National Art Museum of Catalonia, MNAC

 - The Foundation Joan Miro

 - Picasso Museum

 Join this full day guided tour that includes a brunch and wine tasting at the Torres Cellars in the Penedés region, plus the breathtaking landscape of Montserrat and the stunning city of Sitges.

 Admire the most famous monument in Barcelona, the Sagrada Familia through this 1,5 hour guided tour that includes fast track entrance and visit to the towers for extraordinary views of Barcelona.